ThoughtLabs-NZ/technology_radar/README.md

 # AOE Technology Radar
-A static site generator for AOE Technology Radar
+A static site generator for AOE Technology Radar - modified by Future Ideas

 ## Looking for the AOE Tech Radar content?
 The repository is now found here: https://github.com/AOEpeople/techradar